devopsconsulting/vdt.version/README.rst

 Only at the point where we need the packages, they will be created.
 For now, the tags are created in the *DEVELOPMENT* environment, and the packages are built in the *TEST* environment.
 Packages are built simply by looking up the latest tag and creating a package from that.
-An example of a apc-version command that builds a package is::
+An example of a vdt-version command that builds a package is::

-    # build detectionmodule package and upload needed files
+    # build foo package and upload needed files
-    cd $WORKSPACE/src/detectionmodule
+    cd $WORKSPACE/src/foo
     fakeroot $WORKSPACE/bin/version -v --plugin=debianize --skip-tag
-    upload python-detectionmodule_*.deb
+    upload python-foo_*.deb
-    upload python-detectionmodule.d*.deb
+    upload python-foo.d*.deb
     upload python-puka_*.deb

 Here you can see that dependencies are also built automatically (and uploaded to the apt repo).
-All packages can be found at http://repo.dtc.avira.com/apc/apc-jenkins-build-artifacts/.

 Plugins
 =======